rohit-chouhan/pysql/README.md

 ### Updating data
 ------------
-For Update data in database, you have to mention the connector object with table name, and data as tuple.
+For Updating data in the database, you have to mention the connector object with table name, and data as tuple.
 ##### Syntex `For Updating All Data`-
 ```python
 data = ("column","data to update")